 Captain Graham Hood has flown 35,000 hours, has carried five million passengers, and has flown over 20 million kilometres.
 But his longest journey isn’t one that he has taken in a plane in the pilot’s seat, it’s the journey of life. | Explore the Bible yourself.
 Link

-In light of recent events, the Greater Sydney Conference would like to reaffirm the church’s stance on immunisations.
+In light of recent events, the Greater Sydney Conference would like to reaffirm the church/organisation’s stance on immunisations.
 Click here for more.